EricMontague/SponsorMatch/README.md

 ## Development:
 - First you need to [register with Stripe](https://stripe.com/) and then [obtain your API keys](https://stripe.com/docs/keys) from your Stripe dashboard
 - Next you will need to [download Elasticsearch](https://www.elastic.co/downloads/elasticsearch) if you don't have it installed on your computer already.
 I built this application using version 7.6, but I believe that any subversion of version 7 should work
+- If you choose to run the application using Docker, it will be running on port 8000.
+If you run it with the werkzeug development server, it will be avaiable on port 5000
 <br>